DataBiosphere/azul/.github/PULL_REQUEST_TEMPLATE/backport.md

 ### Author (before every review)

+- [ ] Merged `develop` into PR branch to integrate upstream changes
 - [ ] Ran `make requirements_update` <sub>or this PR does not touch requirements*.txt, common.mk, Makefile and Dockerfile</sub>
 - [ ] Added `R` tag to commit title <sub>or this PR does not touch requirements*.txt</sub>
 - [ ] Added `reqs` label to PR <sub>or this PR does not touch requirements*.txt</sub>